 Did you know that other than sweet corn, and squash, there are no other GMOs commercially sold for veggie production?
-Our seed for our market garden is not treated and non GMO.
+Our seed for our market garden is not treated and non -GMO.

 We use compost from our dairy barns to help fertilize our soil for the market garden.
-Although our dairy heard is not organic, we feel that our compost is an excellent source of nutrients for our gardens.
+Although our dairy herd is not organic, we feel that our compost is an excellent source of nutrients for our gardens.

 Composted manure is different than regular manure that you get from other farms- here’s why: Composted manure has been allowed to heat; which helps create a more stable nutrient source, as well as kills weed seeds and pathogens.

 our dairy herd